The Unknown and the Unexpected

 Invest in effective decision making training at every level of the organization in a way that empowers employees to prototype, learn, and act while balancing the inevitable trade-offs between speed and quality.
 The more you can decentralize decision making, the better the chances that your change initiatives will take hold on the front lines.

 The actions of leaders tell employees what is expected.
 Your team will look to you for how to handle change.
 Show the confidence to move forward when times are tough and be humble enough to acknowledge when you are wrong.

-Leaders who consistently model, reward, and communicate the desired changes are better positioned to adopt new ways of working.
+We know from our leadership simulation assessments that leaders who consistently model, reward, and communicate the desired changes are better positioned to adopt new ways of working.

 The Bottom Line